Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Permissions

-yourapp/plugins/LimeSurveyPdfEmailResultscreenPlugin/writable and everything in it must be writable. yourapp/download must be writable.
+yourapp/plugins/LimesurveyPdfEmailResultscreenPlugin/writable and everything in it must be writable (or owned by your server). yourapp/download must be writable.

 To load the example (see Example below), yourapp/styles-public and yourapp/scripts must be writable.
 You can (and should) set it back after the example has been loaded.

+Note: If the plugin is not showing up in your plugins list, the cause may be that your plugin folder and contents are not readable by the server.